Photo:

 Pony rides have strict limits: They’re for kids ages 2–10 only, and kids within that age range wanting to ride must weigh less than 100 pounds.
 Only one pony ride per visit per kid is allowed, and the cost is $8.
 (Book your pony ride when you book your tickets.)

 Outside food isn’t allowed in the park; we packed a lunch and ate outside the gates.
-You can buy burgers and fries in the restaurant, where two model trains chug around on elevated tracks.
+You can buy salads and sandwiches in the restaurant, where two model trains chug around on elevated tracks.

 I felt a bit of sticker shock last year when I went to buy our tickets: Prices are up, but that’s true everywhere.
-Reserved admission for 2023 costs $23.99 per person.
+Reserved admission for 2025 costs $29.95 per person.
 There is a small discount for seniors and people with disabilities, and tots younger than 2 enter free.
-Remember the good ol’ days when you could find $12 tickets on Groupon, with unlimited pony rides?
-It’s a new era.

-With rain in the forecast on our visit last year, we lucked out with a low-crowd day.
+On sunny spring and summer weekends, you can expect heavy crowds.
+With rain in the forecast on our visit, we lucked out with a low-crowd day.
 It was fantastic.
 My kids had the best time riding their favorite attractions to their hearts’ content.
 The ride attendant at the flying pumpkins even wiped down our seats — to save us from wet butts after a shower.

 The Fun Park is a treat, so here’s my parenting tip for you: Go early in the season, and hope for wet weather to keep everyone else away.
 Have fun!